lazyeights/packages/packages/preview/citator/0.0.1/src/citator.typ

 }

 /*
-  display_case inserts an entry for the table of authorities.
+  display_case adds content for an entry in the table of authorities.

   TODO: insert link to pages
 */